-In the four plus years that we have been Permanent Residents of Mexico, many a curious observer (genuine, respectful ones and a fair share of critics) have asked us if our children aren’t missing out on the “American Dream”.
+In the five plus years that we have been Permanent Residents of Mexico, many a curious observer (genuine, respectful ones and a fair share of critics) have asked us if our children aren’t missing out on the “American Dream”.
 Some of the more brazen ones have suggested that we are “sellouts” or that we have somehow renounced our allegiance to our country of birth.
 Nothing could be further from the truth.

 I am curious to examine what this culturally indoctrinated notion of the “American Dream” is.